Incremental Gradient, Subgradient, and Proximal Methods for Convex Optimization: A Survey: Some Applications

 \xdef\propgenexacto{\propn}\propnum\show{myproposition}

-\old{ \texshopbox{\proposition{\propgenexacto:} Let $f:Y\mapsto \re$ be a function defined on a subset $Y$ of $\rn$, and let $X_i$, $i=1,\ldots,m$, be closed subsets of $Y$ with nonempty intersection.
-Assume that $f$ is Lipschitz continuous over $Y$ with constant $L>0$.
-Then for all $\g \ge mL$, the set of minima of $f$ over $X=\cap_{i=1}^mX_i$ coincides with the set of minima of
+\texshopbox{\proposition{\propgenexacto:} Let $f:Y\mapsto \re$ be a function defined on a subset $Y$ of $\rn$, and let $X_i$, $i=1,\ldots,m$, be closed subsets of $Y$ with nonempty intersection.
+Assume that $f$ is Lipschitz continuous over $Y$ with constant $L$, and that for some scalar $\b>0$, we have